zhao-lab/trafficnet-1.0/README.md

 **TrafficNet** -- is a large-scale and extensible library of naturalistic driving scenarios, aiming at bridging the gap between research datasets and practically usable information for vehicle engineers and researchers.

-**Scripts** are available in the scenario scripts folder.
+**Scripts** are available in the query-scenarios folder.
 Now the scripts of generating 8 scenario store are open sourced:

 - Free Flow
 - Lane Departure